home-assistant/home-assistant.io/source/_posts/2023-04-27-year-of-the-voice-chapter-2.markdown

 <audio preload controls src="/images/assist/ha_cloud.mp3"></audio>

-As a subscriber, you will be able to directly start using voice in Home Assistant.
+As a subscriber, you can directly start using voice in Home Assistant.
 You will not need any extra hardware or software to get started.

 In addition to high quality speech-to-text and text-to-speech for your voice assistants, you will also be supporting the development of Home Assistant itself.